Last updated 18 August 2020

 The latest government advice is as follows:

-No-one should volunteer if they have symptoms of coronavirus (COVID-19) or if they have tested positive for coronavirus.
+No-one should volunteer outside their home if they have coronavirus symptoms or if they have tested positive for coronavirus.

 - How do I ensure that my organisation has COVID-19-specific measures in place so that people can volunteer safely?